shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 ![](./OpticsPhotos/cutoff_eqns.jpg)

 To test the filter, we used a function generator to sweep over frequencies and check if the circuit accurately filters out lower frequencies.
 As we modulated our frequency (decreased it), we observed that the amplitude of our output sinusoid stabilized close to the cut off.
-An example of this behavior can be found in this video.
+Find an example of this behavior in [this video] (https://www.youtube.com/embed/nhY35if0buA).

 #### Amplification of Signal
 To amplify the signal before it reaches the arduino, the circuit that we used includes an operation-amplifier (op-amp).
-After trying out different op-amps and failing to get enough of an amplification, we decided on the circuit in figure 12.
+After trying out different op-amps and failing to get enough of an amplification, we decided on the circuit in figure 25.
 The op-amp in this circuit is set up as a non-inverting op-amp, which has a gain of 1+ R2/R1.
 This improved amplifier and filter circuit increased the signals gain by about 12x.
-The capacitor connected to ground and the 1k resistor in the schematic (figure 12) provides low impedance to lower frequencies of the signal and helps filter out higher frequencies that are unnecessary.
+The capacitor connected to ground and the 1k resistor in the schematic (figure 25) provides low impedance to lower frequencies of the signal and helps filter out higher frequencies that are unnecessary.

 ![](./OpticsPhotos/team15optical1.bmp)
 > Figure 31.
 Original Amplified Signal